wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

 ### CameraX setup
 We also need to add presets for CameraX.
-With this API, all events such as start capturing, handling when image's available, stop capturing are binded automatically to the cameraX lifecycle.
+With this API, all events such as start capturing, handling when an image's available, stop capturing are bound automatically to the cameraX lifecycle.
-The lifecycle is initizalized with a camera selector, an image analyzed and a `Preview`.
+The lifecycle is initialized with a camera selector, an image analyzer, and a `Preview`.
 ```gradle
     def camerax_version = "1.1.0-alpha04"
     implementation "androidx.camera:camera-core:${camerax_version}"